Frequently Asked Questions

 - All internal flights and bus tickets.

 - Entry, transport and Adventures Leaders to some of Indonesia’s unmissable attractions, such as the Borobudur Temple, camping on Mt.
-Bromo to witness the sunrise from the top of the volcano, and island hopping your way to see the Komodo Dragons (a full list of all unmissable activities is available on individual trip pages).
+Bromo to witness the sunrise from the top of the volcano, and island hopping along the way (a full list of all unmissable activities is available on individual trip pages).

 - All taxes and charges.

 - Aside from the many free unmissable activities The Dragon Trip offers you, we also offer some extra activities which are great value for money, safe and fun.

 - Food and Drink – Only a selection of meals are included in the trip which we have listed out under “What’s included”.
 However, eating and drinking is incredibly cheap in Indonesia.

 - Any flight/bus tickets for journeys made after the trip